Nushratsahana725/QR-code/README.md

-QR_CODE this is a program use to make data in QR by giving the data in code.
+OR code program in python, this program is use to make given data inside QR Code.